The Association for Environment Conscious Building

 The start of 2015 saw AECB Chair, Peter Wilkinson meet with the MP for Stalybridge and Hyde and Shadow Minister for the Department of Energy and Climate Change, County and District Councillor and Parliamentary Candidate for Pendle, Azhar AliMr Reynolds to let them know more about the AECB and the impending CarbonLite Retrofit Course.
 Also discussed was the Government’s revised Zero Carbon Homes and the AECB’s Silver Standard.

 The CarbonLite retrofit course (CLR), the culmination of several years work and investment, was trialled using several AECB members as pilot volunteers.
 This is a training programme that will be used to build a bridge between ‘make do’ and best practice retrofit.
-Following on from the trial a very successful first cohort was organised which attracted 42 students.
+Following on from the trial a very successful first cohort was organised.
 The course continues to be refined and reviews are excellent.

 The annual conference was held at Sheffield University and CLR took centre stage.
 The 2 day conference was well attended and included practical sessions, workshops, talks and presentations as well as the World Café hosted by experts on different themes.
 On the day following the conference, Green Building Store organised an AECB Pedalhaus cycling tour of four of its Passivhaus and low energy retrofit projects and due to the popularity of these tours, more were arranged by other group leaders during the year.